Vagif Gurbanov: Major battles

-Gurbanov's first aviation assignment was duty in Shusha, where he operated the first fighter aircraft of the Republic of Azerbaijan for the first time.
+Gurbanov's first aviation assignment was in Shusha, where he operated the first fighter aircraft of the Republic of Azerbaijan for the first time.
 On 8 May 1992 he began military flights over Shusha.
 Low-flying aircraft resulted in damage to the aircraft engine.
 The new engine was purchased from the Georgian Vaziani Military Base, sponsored by Surat Huseynov.
 On 8 and 9 May, Gurbanov's raid killed 30 soldiers of Armenian armed groups and wounded 120 of them.
 According to the Armenians' allegations, all the dead were civilians.

 On 9 May 1992, Gurbanov attacked an Armenian Yak-40 aircraft flying from Khankendi to Yerevan.
 Shooting down aircraft made a safe and emergency landing at Sisian airfield with no fatalities.
 All passengers were evacuated safely and the plane was completely ignited and completely destroyed the aircraft.

 On 12 June, a Su-25 aircraft operated by Gurbanov broke down the enemy's defensive line in Shaumyan and resulted in the release of up to 20 settlements from Armenian military units.

 Gurbanov also participated in the battles around Martuni, the villages of Shosh, and Khramort in the Askeran district, as well as in Chaykand and Ai-Paris.
 As a result, the opposing party suffered heavy losses.